Georgia Diagnostic and Classification State Prison: "Death House"

 The execution chamber proper is approximately 8' X 12' and is occupied by a gurney outfitted with sheets and pillow.
 Continuing through the execution chamber, there is a holding room off the right side as viewed from the observation room with a single-cell complex.
 The "Death Watch" cell consists of a standard holding cell, with a sink, toilet, and shower included within the one-cell complex.
 There is a small observation area immediately outside of the cell where two corrections officers are assigned to 24/7 security detail once an inmate is placed on "Death Watch."

 There is a private observation room with one-way glass directly behind the execution room that is accessed through the holding room.
 This room is where the old electrical supply panel is housed that energized the formerly used electric chair.
 Also, there are two circular line ports through the block wall where chemical lines are fed to the execution room.
 This room is where the executioners, warden, and other authorized personnel maintain watch over the execution and the administration of the lethal injection drugs: sodium thiopental that was previously used to induce unconsciousness; pancuronium bromide (Pavulon) to cause muscle paralysis and respiratory arrest; and potassium chloride to stop the heart.

 Use of pentobarbital

-The 50th convicted killer executed in Georgia since 1973 was Roy Willard Blankenship on June 23, 2011; it was the first execution carried out using a new sedative, pentobarbital, replacing sodium thiopental.
+The 50th person executed in Georgia since 1973 was Roy Willard Blankenship on June 23, 2011; it was the first execution carried out using a new sedative, pentobarbital, replacing sodium thiopental.
 In March 2011, agents with the U.S. Drug Enforcement Administration seized Georgia's supply of sodium thiopental, which attorneys for several death row inmates said Georgia had improperly imported from a pharmacy operating out of the back of a driving school in England.
 Hospira Inc. of Illinois, the only U.S. company that manufactured sodium thiopental, said in January it would stop making the drug after Italy, where it planned to move production, objected because the European Union has banned the export of drugs used for death penalty.

 Several states have either run out of supplies of sodium thiopental or switched to pentobarbital, a barbiturate often used to euthanize animals.